-Business Continuity Plan (BCP) - individual business unit BCP's and BIA's (Business Impact Analysis) programme is being refreshed to ensure accurate, fit for purpose plans are in place to enable continuity of our business.
+Business Continuity Plan (BCP) - individual business unit BCP's and BIA's (Business Impact Analysis) is undertaken to ensure accurate, fit for purpose plans are in place to enable continuity of our business.
+The last review was conducted in February 2020.
+A test was conducted on a working from home BCP in March 2020 prior to COVID restrictions being put into place.